dD5M/dds-lootcontainers/README.md

 # dds-lootcontainers
-Containers skillchecks and loot by prop
+Required items, skillchecks, and loot by prop

 # Credit to ZF Labo for most of the code used.
 This is an enhancement/repurposing of the below referenced repository.